TeachBooks/learn-programming/book/install/ide/vsc/git.md

 (vsc-git)=
 # Using Git with VS Code

+Git (a version control software) is very nicely integrated within VSC.
+If you are working on code and text-based projects, the use of Git is strongly encouraged (although if you are a student, we recommend you wait until it is introduced in class before proceeding further).

 Git and VS Code (VSC) work together very well, regardless of how you use Git.
 For example, you can:
 - use the "Source Control" GUI interface provided by VS Code (the branch diagram in the left toolbar)
 - use any number of extensions that extend the default VS Code features